GuyMizrahi1/GuyMizrahi1/README.md

 - 🔬 Currently working as a **Data Scientist at Treetoscope**, focusing on model optimization and scalable ML solutions
 - 🎓 Pursuing **M.Sc. in Data Science** at Ben Gurion University (Graduating 2026)
-- 🌱 Research focus: ML-based decision support systems using advanced models (RF, XGBoost, LSTM)
+- 🌱 Research focus: ML-based decision support fertilizing systems using advanced models (RF, XGBoost, LSTM)
 - 💡 Experienced in identifying and fixing model bias, improving prediction accuracy, and architecting scalable solutions
 - 🚀 Successfully migrated monolithic systems to event-driven microservices architectures using AWS Lambda